Ant colony

-An ant colony is a population of a single ant species capable to maintain its complete lifecycle.
+An ant colony is a population of ants, typically from a single species, capable of maintaining their complete lifecycle.
 Ant colonies are eusocial, communal, and efficiently organized and are very much like those found in other social Hymenoptera, though the various groups of these developed sociality independently through convergent evolution.
 The typical colony consists of one or more egg-laying queens, numerous sterile females (workers, soldiers) and, seasonally, many winged sexual males and females.
 In order to establish new colonies, ants undertake flights that occur at species-characteristic times of the day.
 Swarms of the winged sexuals (known as alates) depart the nest in search of other nests.
 The males die shortly thereafter, along with most of the females.
 A small percentage of the females survive to initiate new nests.

-Names
+Etymology

 The term "ant colony" refers to a population of workers, reproductive individuals, and brood that live together, cooperate, and treat one another non-aggressively.
 Often this comprises the genetically related progeny from a single queen, although this is not universal across ants.
 The name "ant farm" is commonly given to ant nests that are kept in formicaria, isolated from their natural habitat.
-These formicaria are formed so scientists can study by rearing or temporarily maintaining them.
+These formicaria are made by scientists to study by rearing or temporarily maintaining them.
 Another name is "formicary", which derives from the Medieval Latin word formīcārium.
 The word also derives from formica.
 "Ant nests" are the physical spaces in which the ants live.
 These can be underground, in trees, under rocks, or even inside a single acorn.
-The name "anthill" applies to aboveground nests where the workers pile sand or soil outside the entrance, forming a large mound.
+The name "anthill" (or "ant hill") applies to aboveground nests where the workers pile sand or soil outside the entrance, forming a large mound.